BYU-PRISM/Seeq/README.md

 <img src="https://github.com/BYU-PRISM/Seeq/blob/main/docs/images/digital_twin.svg">
 </p>

-## SeeQ-System Identification is ..
+## Seeq-System Identification is ..
 A Seeq Add-on built in python to identify input and output relationship for the system to create **digital twin** models for various analytics and machine learning tasks.
 System dynamics are identified thereby allowing users to get dynamic predictions quickly.
 The Add-On is fully integrated with